Seasonal Feature

 Recipe

-• 16.5g coffee ground on #7 (Baratza Vario)
+- 16.5g coffee, grind #7 (Baratza Vario)

-• 290ml water at 200°F
+- 290ml water at 200°F

 Steps

-3. Stir lightly for even extraction.
+- Stir lightly to ensure even extraction.

 Coffee Origins